canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/testing/README.md

     """Test metrics_endpoints are defined in relation data bag and their accessibility.

-    This function gets all the metrics_endpoints from the relation data bag, checks if they are available from the grafana-agent-k8s charm and finally compares them with the ones provided to the function.
+    This function gets all the metrics_endpoints from the relation data bag, checks if they are available in current defined targets in Grafana agent.
     """
     app = ops_test.model.applications["my-charm"]
     await assert_metrics_endpoint(app, metrics_port=5000, metrics_path="/metrics")